 The Southern coast of Turkey is home to sunny skies, turquoise waters and tranquil bays.
 The stuff dreams are made of!
 Combine this with long summers, spectacular scenery and delicious Turkish food (our mouths are watering just thinking about it!)
 Turkey can be a great place to sail in from the beginning of April through to the end of October.

-The stretch of coastline between Bodrum and Marmaris is rich with history, with ancient ruins taking centre stage at several ports.
+The stretch of Carian coastline from Marmaris is rich with history with ancient ruins taking centre stage at several ports.
 The sailing ground here is great for crews who like to combine amazing culture with natural beauty and, of course, a great sail.

 The food in Turkey is well known for its unique combination of East and West - another reason why so many people set sail off the Turkish coast.
 Restaurants offer amazing selections of enjoyable starters and delicious main courses.
 From freshly caught seafood, to homemade shish kebabs, to an array of mouth-watering vegetarian dishes; you will not be disappointed with the tastes you discover!